amplication/docs/docs/how-to/understanding-break-the-monolith.md

 #### Example

 If a Customer entity (one side) and Order entities (many side) are separated, Order entities retain a `customerId` field.
-Meanwhile, the Customer entity gains a new field named `customer`, of JSON type, to reference its orders, adapting to the new architecture.
+Meanwhile, the Customer entity gains a new field named `orders`, of JSON type, to reference its orders, adapting to the new architecture.

 ### Handling Many-to-Many Relations